You can download the NeuroIS Retreat 2024 Call for Papers here.

 Types of papers:

-Completed studies (empirical, conceptual, theoretical, and opinion papers)
+- Completed research (empirical, conceptual, theoretical, and design science research papers)

 Possible topics (Examples):

 NeuroIS studies comprise conceptual and empirical works, as well a theoretical and design science research.
 It includes research based on all types of neuroscience and physiological methods.
 Contributions may address the following topics, among others:

-- employment of neurophysiological tools to study IS phenomena, e.g., technology adoption, mental workload, website design, flow, virtual worlds, emotions and human-computer interaction, commerce, social networks, information behavior, trust, IT security, usability, avatars, music and user interfaces, multitasking, memory, attention, IS design science, risk, knowledge processes, business process modeling, ERP systems, and AI systems such as ChatGPT)
+- Employment of neurophysiological tools to study IS phenomena (e.g., technology adoption, mental workload, website design, flow, virtual worlds, emotions and human-computer interaction, e-commerce, biofeedback, social networks, information behavior, trust, IT security, usability, avatars, music and user interfaces, multitasking, memory, attention, IS design science, risk, knowledge processes, business process modeling, ERP systems, and AI systems such as ChatGPT)

 - Application of psychophysiological approaches to study technostress, information overload, and IT addiction

 - Identification of the neural correlates of IS constructs based on neuroscience methods

-- software prototypes of NeuroIS applications, which use bio-signals (e.g., EEG, skin conductance, pupil dilation) as system input
+- Neuroadaptive systems and software prototypes of NeuroIS applications, which use biosignals (e.g., EEG, skin conductance, pupil dilation) as system input

 - Discussion of methodological and ethical issues and evaluation of the status of the NeuroIS field